manuelbl/SwissQRBill/README.md

 - parses the invoice data embedded in the QR code
 - is easy to use (see example below)
 - is small and fast
-- is free – even for commecial use (MIT License)
+- is free – even for commercial use (MIT License)
 - has only two dependencies (PDFBox and Nayuki's QR code generator)
 - is available on Maven Central